JakubBogusz/SchoolManagement/README.md

 # SchoolManagement
-Project created in order to pass the subject "Advanced databases" at the AGH University.
+A project created for the needs of the university to complete the course "Advanced databases" at AGH.
 It is using ASP.NET 5 MVC with SQL Server and React Native on client side.